 Some of you probably might not have heard of this aesthetic, but I bet you’ve seen it.
 It’s pretty hard to miss.
 Envision Halloween outside the expected Halloween season, of bell-sleeved dresses with frills amidst a room full of tarot cards and crystals scattered around.

 Introducing “witchcore,” a mysterious and supernatural aesthetic with a darker allure than most.
 Nothing like a global pandemic to channel the aspects of old-school Gothic glamour with a dash of witchcraft.

 Here’s everything you need to know about this new-rising fashion.

 Even though this term is coined by the Gen-Z TikTokers recently, being and looking like a witch is not a new trend.
 I mean, how many of us dressed up as witches for Halloween?
 I bet everyone did at least once.
 There’s nothing quite like being the strong, powerful magical being in a Victorian-era gothic dress, is there?

 Not to mention the number of big-name fashion designers whose witchcore-like designs have been walking the runway for decades now.

 While playing witch has been a thing for a while, it wasn’t until the recent global pandemic that shed even more light on this identity.
-Many self-identifying witches congregate on various social media platforms, primarily TikTok and Instagram, to present their take on spells, occult rituals and even share a few how-to tutorials.
+Many self-identifying witches congregate on various social media platforms, primarily TikTok and Instagram, to present their take on spells, modern day witchcraft, and rituals and even share a few how-to tutorials.